sisl/PLite.jl/docs/pvi.rst

 To reap the benefits of Julia's parallel computing framework for value iteration, we need a few more steps.
 The main issue we have to get around is code availability when we add processes.
 But we'll skip an in-depth explanation and just go straight to what we can do.

-We consider a quick and dirty example of running the exact same code as in the MDP with *T*(*s*, *a*) type transition on PLite's parallel value iteration solver.
+We consider a quick and dirty example of running the exact same code as in the MDP with *T(s, a)* type transition on PLite's parallel value iteration solver.
 First, we wrap our existing code under the module ``ExampleModule`` (you can name it whatever you want), and save it under the file name ``ExampleModule.jl``.
 As our naming scheme suggests, the module and file should share the same name.
 Below is what should be saved to the file.

 ::